drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/03-rss-feeds.md

 end
 ```

 Declare it and configure feed metadata in `_config.yml`.
-The defaults are sensible - these overrides matter only if you want to customise:
+The defaults are sensible - these overrides matter only if you want to customize:

 ```yaml
 # _config.yml